 Through the Indiana Foreclosure Prevention Network (“IFPN”), Indiana homeowners may access the Hardest Hit Fund.
-It is estimated that the program will help over 10,000 families who are struggling to make their mortgage payments due to unemployment-related financial hardship.
+It is estimated that the program will help as many as 10,000 families who are struggling to make their mortgage payments due to an involuntary financial hardship.

-If you are an Indiana homeowner who is currently unemployed, or who has been unemployed in the past 12 months, call 877-GET-HOPE or click Here and set up a profile and complete the online application.
+If you are an Indiana homeowner who is having difficulty making mortgage payments due to an involuntary financial hardship, call 877-GET-HOPE (877-438-4673) or click here to begin the online application.
 You will then be connected with an IFPN housing counseling agency that will contact you within a few business days about your next steps.

-Homeowners who are not eligible for the Hardest Hit Fund can still receive free foreclosure prevention assistance from an IFPN housing counseling agency by applying online.
+Homeowners who are not eligible for the Hardest Hit Fund my still receive free foreclosure prevention assistance from an IFPN housing counseling agency by applying online.

 Hardest Hit Fund- Blight Elimination Program

 On Monday, February 3, 2014, Lt.
 Governor Ellspermann was joined by Senators Merritt & Rogers, Representatives Moed and Morrison, and IHCDA staff to announce Treasury's approval of Indiana's Blight Elimination Program.